sdornel/fit-tracker/README.md

 frontend will have routes! -WIP profile page/route (including a user form for updates) -WIP
 ==============================================================
-user edit modal should close upon submit implement logout functionality log workouts page/route
+user edit modal should close upon submit -DONE implement logout functionality log workouts page/route
 ^ includes a form to log new activities (distance and reps cannot both be empty)